SWhitehorn/Connect-Four/README.md

 # ConnectFour

-Implementation of a command-line Connect Four game
+Command-line Connect Four game, featuring an implementation of a AI player using a minimax algorithm.